 Let’s dig a little deeper into the most important trade-offs:

-• For Security, VPN is the Only Choice: This is non-negotiable.
-A SmartDNS offers zero privacy benefits.
-It does not hide your IP address from anyone except the specific streaming site it's tricking.
-If you use public Wi-Fi or care about your online anonymity, you need a VPN.
+- For Security, VPN is the Only Choice: This is non-negotiable.
+A SmartDNS offers zero privacy benefits or data protection.
+It does not hide your IP address from anyone except the specific streaming site it’s tricking.
+If you use public Wi-Fi or care about your online privacy, you need a VPN.

 In my own home, the choice is situational.
 When the whole family wants to stream a 4K movie on our LG Smart TV, I use a SmartDNS for the best performance.
 But when I’m working from a coffee shop or need to ensure my browsing is completely private, I always, without exception, use a full VPN.